 - Size: Barani are Medium creatures and thus receive no bonuses or penalties due to their size.

-- Type: Barani have the Outsider type, with the Native subtype.
+- Type: Barani have the Humanoid type, with the Spiritual subtype.

-- Base Speed: Barani have a base land speed of 30 feet.
+- Base Speed: Barani have a Walk speed of 30 feet.

 - Languages: Barani begin play speaking Common and Celestial.